AndreyWeber/fes-react-course-marksboard/README.md

 Working version of the application can be found [here](https://andreyweber.github.io/fes-react-course-marksboard-demo/#/totalscore?ssname=react2+hw)

 ## GitHub pages pre-deploy steps
+Specific steps required to deploy application of GitHub pages:
 1. Change paths to images in the next *.less files:
 * **Login.less** file:
 ```css